estevaofv/IoT12-hardware/README.md

+# Status

+**Experimental.
+Do not replicate.**

+PCB version V1.1 is able to regulate the temperature of a T12 tip, however **you should be present at all times when using this circuit in case something goes wrong.**\
+There is a safety circuit on the board in case the ESP32 controller decides to die and stuck the heater on permanently.
+The heater must be turned off and on within 0.5s to keep the safety circuit happy.
+That still means things can go wrong.\
+Did I tell you that you should be present **and paying attention** at all times when using this circuit?

 # IoT12-hardware
 Schematic and PCB files of the IoT12 solder iron temperature controller for T12 tips.

 My [Kicad library](https://github.com/atoomnetmarc/ATOOMNETKICAD) is used in this project.

 ![](IoT12-render.jpg)
 **Note**: pictured rotary encoder is not the correct type.
-It should be a EC11 serrated 15mm.
+It should be an EC11 serrated 15mm.

 ![](IoT12-pcb.jpg)

-# Status
+# Checklist

 - [x] Design schematic
 - [x] Route PCB